 There are two main ways portfolio managers manage foreign currency risk :

-- Options – For a fee, options give the holder the right but not the obligation to exchange one currency for another at a set rate during a certain period of time.
+- Options – For a fee, options give the holder the right, but not the obligation, to exchange one currency for another at a set rate for a certain period of time.
 This reduces the potential that a change in exchange rates will affect the return on the investment.

 Hedging removes the impact of currency volatility so that the main factor in the fund’s return is the performance of the underlying securities.

 |Effects of changes in currency value:||On an unhedged US$ portfolio||On a fully hedged US$ portfolio||On a 50 % hedged US$ portfolio|

 |C$ ↑ 10 % vs. US$||-10 %||0 %||-5 %|

 |C$ ↓ 10 % vs. US$||+10 %||0 %||+5 %|